6.1 The Sampling Distribution of the Sample Mean (t)

 The following images compare the z (standard normal) and t (Student’s t).
 What differences do you notice?

-Figure 6.2: Comparing the standard normal distribution and Student’s t-distribution
+Figure 6.2: Comparing the standard normal distribution and Student’s t-distribution.
+Figure description available at the end of the section.

 Degrees of Freedom